Education and Health

 In Syria, 1,123 persons received nursing, alternative heating fuel, and/or winter clothing distributed by 88 women who received skills training.
-252 medical professionals and first responders will receive training.
-88 refugee teachers in Lebanon are receiving training, 83 of which also received classroom materials.
+252 medical professionals and first responders may be trained.
+88 refugee teachers in Lebanon received training, 83 of which also received classroom materials.

 Syrian children in Douma, Eastern Ghouta participating in an underground psychosocial support project implemented by RPI’s partner Aosus.